Limitations Of Human Rights in Nigeria

-There are certain human rights that are inherent to every person irrespective of their sex, ethnicity, and religious affiliation.
+Certain human rights are inherent to every person irrespective of their sex, ethnicity, and religious affiliation.
 However, there are limitations to these rights if they directly affect other people negatively.

-There are limitations to human rights and these are there in order to strike a balance between the right of an individual and the collective rights of the society.
+There are limitations to human rights, which are there to strike a balance between the rights of an individual and the collective rights of the society.
 To avoid disorderliness in society, human rights must not be absolute.

-It is within the confine of the law that a person must enjoy fundamental freedoms, however, when it comes to the health, peace, general order, and morals of the society, state authorities may subject this right to such reasonable conditions.
+It is within the confines of the law that a person must enjoy fundamental freedoms; however, when it comes to society’s health, peace, general order, and morals, state authorities may subject this right to such reasonable conditions.

 Read: What is National Integration And Factors Affecting It